 Multiplatform sponsorship.
 As independent media companies become multiplatform, they have greater opportunity to attract advertisers with broader sponsorships than simply giving them a rate card.
 Publishers can give an advertiser access to their audience in a multi-faceted way that creates a deeper relationship with an advertiser’s brand.
 By combining online, print, TV, radio, co-sponsored events and online advertising in a packaged deal, media organizations can build advertising relationships that will contribute more to their bottom line.

 These sorts of efforts usually take specialized staff that focus on designing new ad products, putting together creative sponsorship packages and making deals.
-For smaller media organizations that do not have this capacity, a consortium-led effort could provide a valuable solution.
+For smaller media organizations that do not have this capacity, a consortium-led collaborative effort could provide a valuable solution.

 Some independent media organizations may be skeptical of advertising, especially if they might not generated significant income and risk their independence or political voice.
 Advertising has not historically covered the costs of political content on the left or the right as it has done for more mainstream, commercial content.
 Teresa Stack, president of The Nation (TMC member) wrote, “Yes, we get some money from ads, but most advertisers remain skittish about partisan political content.”
 For example, Microsoft’s advertising guidelines state, “Advertising that exploits sensitive political issues for commercial gain is not allowed.
 However, political advocacy is generally allowed.”